 The minor Complex Systems is aimed at a broad audience of undergraduate students.
 It gives bachelor’s students the opportunity to gain knowledge about concepts such as emergence, self-organization and adaptation.
 Interdisciplinarity plays an important role in this minor.
 The students see the application of complex systems models in different disciplines and corporate with students that are enrolled in a different major.

-The minor consists of four courses: an introductory course, two advanced courses, or an elective course (valid till academic year 2021-2022), and a final project.
+The minor consists of four courses: an introductory course, two advanced courses, and a final project.

 - Level 1: Introduction Complex Systems (course code: BETA-B1CS).
 Period 3 of Utrecht University's academic year (usually from February to April)

 - Level 2: Methods and Models in Complex Systems (course code: BETA-B2CS-A).
 Period 1 of Utrecht University's academic year (usually from September to November)